swapagarwal/JARVIS-on-Messenger/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+### TL;DR for Beginners

+1. J.A.R.V.I.S. runs on Python 2
+1. For the search query to work, you have to set your own key (of the module that you want to test) in config.py
+1. Best place to ask anything: https://gitter.im/swapagarwal/JARVIS-on-Messenger
+1. Some issues are reserved for you! https://github.com/swapagarwal/JARVIS-on-Messenger/labels/Low-Hanging%20Fruit
+1. If you're working on something, let everyone know by creating an issue, or commenting on an existing one so that work is not duplicated.

 ### History

 I started out with rule-based model but it didn't scale well so now I've shifted to Natural Language Processing.